AlonHor/pre-alert/README.md

 - [ ] Create a simple mobile app with push notification support.
 - [ ] Deploy detection backend to a cloud environment.
 - [ ] Add support for configurable alert rules and thresholds.

+## How To Run

+Running the backend detection system cannot be simpler:

+1. Download the npm packages by running `npm i` or `yarn`.
+2. Run the "feeder" by running `node main.js`.
+3. Run the python script for detection and visualization by running `python main.py`.

 ## Contributing